oracle/terraform-provider-oci/docs/database/db_system_shapes.md

 The following attributes are exported:

-* `available_core_count` - The maximum number of CPU cores that can be enabled on the DB System for this shape.
+* `available_core_count` - The maximum number of CPU cores that can be enabled on the DB system for this shape.
 * `core_count_increment` - The discrete number by which the CPU core count for this shape can be increased or decreased.
 * `maximum_node_count` - The maximum number of database nodes available for this shape.
-* `minimum_core_count` - The minimum number of CPU cores that can be enabled on the DB System for this shape.
+* `minimum_core_count` - The minimum number of CPU cores that can be enabled on the DB system for this shape.
 * `minimum_node_count` - The minimum number of database nodes available for this shape.
-* `name` - The name of the shape used for the DB System.
+* `name` - The name of the shape used for the DB system.
 * `shape` - Deprecated.
 Use `name` instead of `shape`.